NERC-CEH/data-science-toolbox/README.md

 # Published Book

 The Jupyter book is currently in very early stages of development.
 The current published version of the book is available here: [UKCEH Environmental Data Science Toolbox 🌱](https://NERC-CEH.github.io/data-science-toolbox).
 The book is deployed via [gh-pages](https://jupyterbook.org/en/stable/start/publish.html).

+# User Engagement

+To engage with the Jupyter book it is advised to visit the published version at: [UKCEH Environmental Data Science Toolbox 🌱](https://NERC-CEH.github.io/data-science-toolbox).
+The landing page provides context on the different data science methods incorporated and their key components, including datasets, statistical concepts and generalizability to different applications.
+The notebooks should contain a link to the respective repository housing it and to any papers linked to the method.
+Additionally, introductory context such as how to set up the environment for running the notebook top-to-bottom will be present.
+In general, it is expected that users will clone the notebook repository locally, create the virtual environment with relevant packages installed and then run the code in their favourite IDE.

 # Current and Future Content